 - 5.31.
 No later than six months after the settlement date, the Minister for Treaty of Waitangi Negotiations will write a letter of introduction in the form set out in part 9 of the documents schedule to the Minister of Internal Affairs to introduce the governance entity and encourage the Department of Internal Affairs to enhance its relationship with the governance entity. - 5.32.
-No later than six months after the settlement date, the Director of the Office of Treaty Settlements will write a letter of introduction in the form set out in part 9 of the documents schedule to each of the following entities, to introduce the governance entity, and encourage each entity to enhance its relationship with the governance entity:
+No later than six months after the settlement date, the Tumu Whakarae Chief Executive of The Office for Māori Crown Relations Te Arawhiti will write a letter of introduction in the form set out in part 9 of the documents schedule to each of the following entities, to introduce the governance entity, and encourage each entity to enhance its relationship with the governance entity: